 History facts #3: Not my Valentine

-There is absolutely no record of either one of the Valentines to be a romantic.
+There is absolutely no record of either one of the Valentines being a romantic.
 No sexy drama between the nobles, no forbidden fruit within church grounds, no secrets of a tinder account.
 Oral history along the years carries folklore of romantic moments of letters written to students or courtly notes passed from jail cells, it says a lot more of people’s frustration from Medieval times until now than it tells us of historical romance.

 If you're looking for more romantic locations in Bulgaria, check out our list of the most gorgeous spots to see a sunset in Bulgaria and the most beautiful views of Sofia from rooftops.